AntoP96/gestionale-clienti/README.md

 # Customer Management System

-**Customer Management System** is a client management application developed in Python using PyQt5 and pyodbc.
-The application allows you to manage client data through a graphical user interface and a Microsoft Access database.
+**Customer Management System** is a client management application developed in Python using PyQt5 and sqlite3.
+The application allows you to manage client data through a graphical user interface and a sqlite database.

 ## Requirements

 - Python 3.x
 - PyQt6
 - pyodbc
-- Microsoft Access Driver (*.mdb, *.accdb)
+- sqlite3

 ## Installation